Easter dessert ideas

 Bake more indulgent Easter cake recipes.

-Give blondies a fun Easter twist with the addition of chocolate mini eggs.
-Deliciously squidgy and easy to make, this tasty Easter egg traybake is great for making with the children over the holidays.
-Enjoy them for a post-Easter lunch snack, or wrap them up and give as a gift to friends and family.
+Make this easy Easter-themed traybake with the kids.
+Deliciously squidgy and easy to make, this tasty Easter egg traybake features a chocolate sponge covered in fudge icing, decorated with Easter sweets and treats.
+Enjoy them for a post-Easter lunch snack, or wrap them up and give them as a gift to friends and family.

 Although we wouldn't normally advocate bread for dessert, this sweet and sticky bake is a worthy exception.
 We've given the classic American monkey bread an Easter makeover with warming carrot cake spices, crunchy walnuts, marzipan balls, and a zesty orange icing.
 Our unctuous carrot cake monkey bread is best served warm and designed to be pulled apart – it's sure to be a hit with a kids!